Windows Store app Development Snack: Simulator tips & tricks

-The Windows Simulator is a great tool for developing Windows Store apps but you maybe missing out on some great features of it.
+The Windows Simulator is a great tool for developing Windows Store apps—but you might be missing out on some of its great features.

 Resolution

-There is a little screen on the toolbar which is used to change the resolution & size of screen.
-It is important to test on different sizes of screens & resolution combinations as that will influence the DPI of the screen and that will have impacts on your application (Microsoft has a good post on those).
+image There is a small screen on the toolbar that you use to change the resolution and size of the screen.
+Testing on different screen sizes and resolution combinations is important, as this influences the DPI of the screen—and that will impact your application.
+(Microsoft has a good post on this.)

-However you may want to just work with a bigger simulator sometimes – well you can but placing the mouse on the any corner and dragging the simulator bigger or smaller!
+If you sometimes need to work with a bigger simulator, you can resize it by placing the mouse on any corner and dragging to make it bigger or smaller!

 Screenshots

-One of the best features of the tool is the built in screen shot capabilities which you can access by pressing the camera button on the toolbar.
-This will capture the entire screen and and place the file (by default) into C:\Users\<username>\Pictures\Windows Simulator.
-It does not capture any of the simulator chrome so it is perfect for using when uploading to the store.
+image One of the best features of the tool is its built-in screenshot capabilities, which you can access by pressing the camera button on the toolbar.
+This captures the entire screen and places the file (by default) into _C:\Users\<username>\Pictures\Windows Simulator._ Since it doesn’t capture any of the simulator chrome, it’s perfect for uploading to the store.

-However sometimes you do not want a specific file, you just want to capture the screenshot to memory (say to paste into a presentation) you can click on the simulator and then press ALT+Print Screen.
-It will produce the same screenshot as if you used the toolbar button but place it into the clipboard, rather than a file.
+If you don’t need a file but want to capture the screenshot to memory—say, to paste into a presentation—click on the simulator and press Alt+Print Screen.
+This produces the same screenshot as the toolbar button but places it into the clipboard instead of saving it as a file.

-Finally the resolution of the screenshot is based on the resolution of the simulator.
+Finally, the resolution of the screenshot matches the simulator’s resolution.

 Windows Key

-On the bottom of the simulator (by default) is the Windows hardware key and if you rotate the simulator the key moves to the relevant location.
-You may find that it tends to disappear when it is placed on the left hand side (counter clockwise rotate from the start location) – because that is where the toolbar is.
+image By default, the Windows hardware key appears at the bottom of the simulator.
+When you rotate the simulator, the key moves to the relevant location—but it may disappear when placed on the left side (counterclockwise rotation from the start position) because the toolbar occupies that space.

-The Windows key is there still, it has just merged with the toolbar itself and can be found now in the last position under the question mark button:
+The Windows key is still there; it has merged with the toolbar and can now be found in the last position under the question mark button: image